dominance-analysis/dominance-analysis/docs/index.rst

 Dominance-Analysis is a Python package built for measuring relative importance of a predictor in a regression or a classification model.
 The package is currently compatible with Python 2.7, 3.5 and 3.6.
-You can find out more regarding the package in the `Official GitHub repository`_
+You can find out more regarding the package in the `Official GitHub repository`_.

 .. _Official GitHub Repository: https://github.com/bhagatsajan0073/dominance-analysis/blob/master/README.md